 The most common type of eye stroke is called central retinal artery occlusion.
 It can leave you with little useful vision.
 You might be able to see a hand move, but not much more.
 Rarely, your vision might return on its own.
 If you have the less serious blockage in the smaller arteries, your vision may go back to normal about 80% of the time.

 Your doctor will check your eyes and ask about your medical history.
-She may ask you to read an eye chart.
-She’ll also put drops in your eyes to open up your pupils and use an ophthalmoscope to check your retina for any blockages or bleeding.
+They may ask you to read an eye chart.
+They’ll also put drops in your eyes to open up your pupils and use an ophthalmoscope to check your retina for any blockages or bleeding.

 You also might have other tests:

 Visual field test.
 You look into a machine and click a button each time you see a light.
 It checks if you lost any peripheral vision, which is what you see out the sides of your eyes.

 Slit-lamp.
 You sit in front of a special microscope.
 It shines a narrow line of light in your eye so your doctor can look for anything unusual.